melody-sylvestre/iot-devices-management-app/README.md

    This initialises the database in a Docker component following the Prisma schema defined in `prisma/schema.prisma` and installs Prisma if necessary.

-   This command also creates an Adminer service, which is a database management tool.
+   This command also creates an Adminer service, which is a lightweight database management tool.
 You can visualise and change the database at http://localhost:8080, using the environment variables defined in `.env`:

    ```
    System > PostgreSQL